 For example, you rent the motor home for 185 days during the year to 20 different people.
 Your average rental period for the year is 9.46 days.
 This means you are renting to transients.

 Basically, this turns your RV into a hotel for tax purposes and personal property in hotels qualifies for section 179 deductions.
+This is especially true if you are providing substantial personal services like cleaning, fresh linens, etc.

 Avoid Personal Use

 When you rent to transients, you should avoid any personal use.
-This includes use by you, your family or anyone paying less than fair rental value for the RV.
+This includes use by you, your family, or anyone paying less than fair rental value for the RV.